Riskrieg/core/README.md

 }
 ```

+## Versioning

+Prior to June 1, 2022, Riskrieg used semantic versioning, but didn't always follow best practice.
+Major version changes are always breaking, but minor version bumps were sometimes breaking, when they shouldn't be according to semantic versioning.
+Patch versions were usually never breaking.

+In an attempt to add some clarity to the project version structure, Riskrieg, as of June 1, 2022, adopts a new versioning structure that still works fairly well for versions prior to June 1, 2022.

+The new version schema is as follows: **BREAKING.MINOR.NONBREAKING-DATE.PATCH**

+* **BREAKING**: *This version includes major breaking changes compared to the previous BREAKING version.*
+* **MINOR**: *This version includes minor breaking changes compared to the previous MINOR version on the same BREAKING version.*
+* **NONBREAKING**: *This version includes no breaking changes compared to the previous NONBREAKING version on the same BREAKING.MINOR version.
+It may include deprecations.*
+* **DATE**: *This is a date signifier that uses the following [CalVer](https://calver.org/) format:* **0Y0M**
+* **PATCH**: *This version includes no breaking changes or deprecations compared to the previous patch on the same BREAKING.MINOR.NONBREAKING version.
+It starts at 0, increments as long as DATE remains the same, and resets every time DATE is updated.*

+### Examples
+Version: 3.0.0-2205.0
+Description: Contains major breaking changes compared to version 2 and was released some time in May of 2022.

+Version: 3.1.2-2206.3
+Description: Contains major breaking changes compared to version 2, contains minor breaking changes compared to 3.0.x, contains no breaking changes compared to 3.1.1, was released some time in June of 2022, and has been updated three times so far in June.

 ## Contributing

 Please [join us on Discord](https://discord.gg/weU8jYDbW4) if you'd like to be more involved in contributing to Riskrieg.